 Let us consider several vivid use cases as a proof of HR analytics vast potential and influence.

 Use case #1 Predicting top-performing hires

 The HR manager faces the problem of choosing the best employee among a considerable number of candidates.
 A key point to take into account is the ability of a candidate to perform a specific task.
-Here Google serves as a fascinating example.
 Google has probably the best human resources in Silicon Valley or even around the world.
 They are famous for the study on connection between performance and interview results.
 The candidates often seem to have perfect answers to your questions at the interviews and get a high score, though they fell flat on their faces performing the task and gaining the performance score.
 The correlation between interview score and performance score bears precious insights.
 In this case, predictive models come to the rescue.